Copyright © kwickLabsii. All rights reserved

 The first issue is to accept the fact that filming yourself automatically makes a person more vulnerable.
 In addition, being self-critical requires honesty.
-At first, analysis may not happen easily.
+Initially, analysis may not happen easily.
 In addition, reality can be "uncomfortable".
 It follows that being able to critique oneself with an unbiased opinion is required.
-However, coming to grips with that challenge is necessary.
-Recognizing this issue is half the battle and eventual "staying the course" will provide lasting motivation.
+However, coming to grips with this challenge is necessary.
+Recognizing the issue is half the battle, but eventual "staying the course" will provide lasting motivation.

 Buy a video camera and start filming training sessions.
 Make sure during filming both yourself and the dog are "captured".
 More often than not, truly seeing what is seen is not automatic.
 Having a point of reference requires experience.
 There will be some instances (early on) when those initial videos may "never" be seen by anyone else.....if you are truly understanding what was recorded.
-And it is extremely important to include the trainer (you) in the final production.
-The dog will be doing what he wants to plus what you let him do.
-Sometimes those are not in "harmony".
+It is extremely important to include the trainer (you) in the final production.
+The dog will be doing what he wants plus that which you allow him to do.
+Sometimes...those are not in "harmony".

 entry from Nov.
 2019...This morning the video process for Gigi's training was setup.
 My I-Phone

 was fitted to a tripod and mounted so that the phone was horizontal.
 I am not sure why most

 hold their I Phone vertically and end up with a narrow picture with wide, black margins.
 A

 BlueTooth device remotely activates the I-Phone.
 This was surprisingly simple to setup.